inkyblackness/ss-specs/README.md

 ## Status
 The content of this documentation supersedes the information available from TSSHP (the [ss-specs.txt](http://tsshp.cvs.sourceforge.net/viewvc/tsshp/tsshp/doc/ss-specs.txt?view=markup) file).
 In some instances, this documentation even provides more accurate descriptions.

 The format of all raw media content is described, with the exception of a few unknown fields.
-The majority of unknown information is with the level objects.
-See the [issue list](https://github.com/inkyblackness/ss-specs/issues) for an overview.
+The same counts for the game objects.
+See the [issue list](https://github.com/inkyblackness/ss-specs/issues) for an overview about what is still actively analyzed.

 Currently not in scope of this documentation project are music files (See [here for details](other/Music.md)) and the Macintosh release.